Anugya-Gogoi/Cartoonisation-program/README.md

 2. NumPy

 ## How to use :
-1. Make a .py file in your python text editor
-2. Install the required modules (NumPy and cv2)
+1. Install the required modules (NumPy and cv2)
-3. Write the entire code in cartoon.py
+2.Open the file cartoon.py in your Python text editor

 ## Installation of modules :
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the modules